nanopack/hoarder/README.md

-# Warehouse
+# Hoarder

-Warehouse is a storage system for builds and cached libraries for all apps using nanobox in production.
+Hoarder is a simple, api-driven storage system for storing code builds and cached libraries for cloud-based deployment services.

 It automatically removes the oldest builds once the limit is reached (currently set at 5 and will be adjustable through the API int he future).

+## Status

+Nearly Complete/Experimental

 ## Configuration:

-you start warehouse by passing a config file (warehouse /path/to/config).
+Start hoarder by passing a config file (hoarder /path/to/config).
 If the config file is not passed a default set of options will be used.

 ```
-# NA-Warehouse config file
+# Hoarder config file

 # The address you want me to listen to
 # ip and port are important